-The Sugar Reduction Summit; Sugar, Sweetness and Obesity
+The Sugar Reduction Summit; Industry, Regulation and Public Health

 Key topics will include:

 - Sugar Reduction: 3 years on, what’s changed – and what’s next

 - How has consumer purchasing of sugar changed in the last 12 months and what impact did the sugar tax announcement have on purchasing

 - Can we achieve the 5% target or is it unrealistic?

 - What would need to change to get us closer to 5% of calories from added sugars?